-The roof shape must be well planned, as the roof is important in maintaining the building envelope, livability, energy efficiency, and resale value.
+The roof shape must be well planned, as the roof is essential in maintaining the building envelope, livability, energy efficiency, and resale value.
 The pitch of a roof, the angle at which it slopes, also plays an important role, since it allows for precipitation runoff and showcases the architectural style.

-While this is a brief glossary of architectural terminology, these common terms will give insight into the architectural world while allowing you, as a renter or buyer, to understand the functionality of your home.
+While this is a brief glossary of architectural terminology, these standard terms will give insight into the architectural world while allowing you, as a renter or buyer, to understand the functionality of your home.
 For a more comprehensive list, Pennsylvania Historical & Museum Commission offers an architectural field guide.